Universal Robust Regression via Maximum Mean Discrepancy: Abstract

 \section{Abstract}

 Many modern datasets are collected automatically and are thus easily contaminated by outliers.
 This led to a regain of interest in robust estimation, including new notions of robustness such as robustness to adversarial contamination of the data.
 However, most robust estimation methods are designed for a specific model.
 Notably, many methods were proposed recently to obtain robust estimators in linear models (or generalized linear models), and a few were developed for very specific settings, for example beta regression or sample selection models.
 In this paper we develop a new approach for robust estimation in arbitrary regression models, based on Maximum Mean Discrepancy minimization.
-We build two estimators.
-Both are proven to be robust to Huber-type contamination.
-One of them satisfies a strong non-asymptotic error bound and is also robust to adversarial contamination, at the cost of being more computationally expensive.
+We build two estimators which are both proven to be robust to Huber-type contamination.
+We obtain a non-asymptotic error bound for one them and show that it is also robust to adversarial contamination, but this estimator is computationally more expensive to use in practice than the other one.
+As a by-product of our theoretical analysis of the proposed estimators we derive new results on kernel conditional mean embedding of distributions which are of independent interest.